 - Add the smoked salt, tomatoes, soy sauce, broth, and water.
 Bring to a boil.
 Add the lentils, bulgur, beans, and ground walnuts, and stir well.
 Return to a simmer, and cook for 15 minutes, stirring occasionally.

 - Turn off the heat, and give the chili another good stir.
-Taste and adjust seasonings.
+Taste and adjust seasonings as desired.
 Let stand 5 to 10 minutes.
 The chili will continue to thicken as it rests.

 Tip!
 Like most chili recipes, it tastes even better the next day.